ashikbau/buy-and-sell/README.md

 I tried to think little and then execute the things what i think.
-I am tried to improve my self through understanding the concepts
+I am tried to improve my self through understanding the concepts I also used to react for this project.
+I used Mongodb for this project.